brix0211by-sudo/agent_try/README.md

 **Record Layer**: ResearchState class and Markdown generation

 ## How to run the code
+1. Download the files in this page
-1. Register to get API key:
+2. Register to get API key:
    - Groq API Key：https://console.groq.com/
    - Tavily API Key：https://tavily.com/
-2. Put the API key into the environment file
+3. Put the API key into the environment file
-3. Install all necessary dependency packages
+4. Install all necessary dependency packages

    - pip install langgraph langchain-core langchain-groq tavily-python arxiv python-dotenv tkinter